nisargaugouder/nisargaugouder/README.md

 ## 🌱 What I'm working on

-- Writing full-stack Java apps
+- Writing full-stack Java programs
-- Exploring real-world use cases in development
 - Practicing and improving core concepts in software development
 - Staying consistent with GitHub commits and hands-on practice